-- Field trips are allowable under certain conditions.
+- Rate is approved, the applicant will submit a budget revision to include the final negotiated indirect costs in the Indirect Costs line of the budget. - Educational Field trips are allowable under certain conditions.
+Field trips to places where the purpose of the trip is to reward students or provide amusement, social activities or entertainment are not allowable.
 Contact your assigned Education Program Specialist to determine allowability. - A Capital Outlay Worksheet (COW) is required when an organization budgets in the capital codes within the Funding Application.
 For Districts, the codes are 6731-6739.
 For Charters, the code is 0190.
-Contact the Grants Management Team for technical assistance.
+Contact Grants Management for technical assistance.